w3irDv/savemii/README.md

 *Original by Ryuzaki-MrL - WUT Port by xploit-U - Currently maintained by w3irDv*

 This homebrew allows you to backup your Wii U and vWii savegames to the SD card and also restore them.
+This mod expands SaveMii's capabilities to manage titles in bulk.

-Multiple titles can be saved and restore at once using batch functions.
+Multiple titles can be saved, restored and wiped at once using batch functions.

-Save data can be easily moved between Wii U profiles, simplifying `Pretendo` setup.
+Savedata can also be easily moved between Wii U profiles, simplifying `Pretendo` setup.